 It has a high success rate to repair iPhone with a user-friendly interface and easy-to-use steps.

-It provides more other features such as enter/exit recovery mode, reset iPhone with or without password, etc.
+It provides more other features such as freely entering/exiting recovery mode, reset iPhone with or without password, etc.

-Launch iPhixer on your computer and connect your iPhone to your computer.
-Select Standard Mode.
+Step 1 Launch iPhixer on your computer and connect your iPhone to your computer.
+Select Standard Mode, which can help you solve the system bugs.

 DFU is a device firmware update.
 It is the deepest type of reset you can do on an iPhone.
 If there are any firmware problems causing the problem of your iPhone showing charging but battery percentage not increasing then a DFU restore can help resolve these problems.